Disgruntled employees grill United at shareholders meeting

-CHICAGO (Reuters) - United Continental Holdings Inc (UAL.N) executives faced disgruntled company and contracted employees at its annual shareholders meeting on Wednesday as the airline tried to repair its public image damaged by recent customer relations fiascos.
+CHICAGO, May 24 (Reuters) - United Continental Holdings Inc executives faced disgruntled company and contracted employees at its annual shareholders meeting on Wednesday, as the airline tried to repair its public image damaged by recent customer relations fiascos.

 Addressing the April 9 incident in which a paying passenger was dragged from a parked plane to make room for airline crew, Chief Executive Oscar Munoz told stockholders the incident had "set us back a little bit," but vowed the company would redouble efforts to improve customer service.